iftekharmickey/CSV-Error-Analysis-Tool/README.md

 By using this tool, you can enhance your error analysis capabilities and make more informed decisions based on the data.

 ### Usage
-To use the CSV Error Analysis Tool, you'll need Python 3.x and the [pandas](https://pandas.pydata.org/) library installed.
+To use the CSV Error Analyzer, you'll need Python 3.x and the [pandas](https://pandas.pydata.org/) library installed.
 Follow these steps:

 1. **Requirements**:
    - Python 3.x